Making the Most of Our Goats' Milk Supply

 I chose to can milk in the eventuality that the goats from which I get my regular supply should go dry all at the same time, preparing for their next kids.
-Last time this happened, I was out of goats milk for at least three months, while the mothers kidded, freshened, and built up enough supply for their babies and my family.
+The last time this happened, I was out of goat's milk for at least three months while the mothers kidded, freshened, and built up enough supply for their babies and my family.

-I demonstrated using raw, unskimmed milk, which will keep a while on its own in a refrigerator, but will eventually sour, then actually spoil.
-Once it is cooked, it will skip the souring process and go straight to spoiling, especially if air is present.
+I demonstrated using raw, unskimmed milk, which will keep a while on its own in a refrigerator but will eventually sour, then actually spoil.
+Once it is cooked, it will skip the souring process and go straight to spoiling, especially if the air is present.
 So play it safe.

 How Much Time Does Canning Milk Take?

 If you have only one canner, expect to do no more than 14 quarts in a day.
 The whole process takes about 4 hours, from the first step of washing and preparing the jars to the 5th out of 6 steps, which includes waiting for the canner to cool down enough to open it.